whatnameisit/Samsung-ATIV-Book-2-NT270E5R-KD5S-Hackintosh/README.md

 See [Wireless-USB-OC-Big-Sur-Adapter](https://github.com/chris1111/Wireless-USB-OC-Big-Sur-Adapter) for compatible Wi-Fi dongle and installation.
 See [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM) for compatible Bluetooth dongle and installation.

+## Future Updates

+Apple may drop MacBookPro11,4 in macOS 13 or later as they no longer manufacture new intel product lines.
+Until final intel Mac models are supported, update MLB in config accordingly to bypass OS upgrade requirement.

 ## Acknowledgment

 Apple for macOS